annibal/archive-js-canvazator/README.md

 * All source classes, with each unique test and example page
 * A packer, to allow custom integration with any project, or HMR on the fly

-further tutorials will be added when available
+Further tutorials will be added when available.

 # Documentation
 Basically, there is this **Enginezator** thing that starts, loads everything via a **Loader**, then handles a continuous update **Looper** event-driven system.